Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Preliminaries

 The IA-MSD property shows that the distances of an alternative to the ideal and anti-ideal point are functions of the mean and standard deviation of the alternative.
 This interesting dependency between the distances of alternatives to the predefined ideal ($I$) and anti-ideal ($A$) points on the one hand and $mean(\mathbf{u})$ and $std(\mathbf{u})$ on the other, inspired us to define \textit{MSD-space}.
 This space uses the mean (M) and standard deviation (SD) of an alternative's $\mathit{US}$ representation as its constituents (Figure~\ref{fig:MSD_tutorial}B).

 \begin{definition}[MSD-space]

 \end{definition}

-The MSD-space is a two-dimensional space and, therefore, can be visualized on a plane where the mean (M) of an alternative defines its position on the x-axis and the standard deviation (SD) the position on the y-axis.
-Since MSD-space is a transformation of $\mathit{US}$ which is $[0,1]$-bounded, the range of values of M and SD is also bounded.
-As a result, for a given number of criteria $n$, there is a limited range of attainable means and standard deviations, which forms the boundary (shape) of MSD-space (Figure~\ref{fig:MSD_tutorial}B).
-Moreover, the IA-MSD property makes it possible to define all TOPSIS aggregations in terms of $mean(\mathbf{u})$ and $std(\mathbf{u})$:
+The MSD-space is a two-dimensional space and, therefore, can be visualized in a plane where the mean (M) of an alternative defines its position on the x-axis and the standard deviation (SD) the position on the y-axis.
+Since MSD-space is a transformation\footnote{M is a linear function of elements of $\mathbf{u} \in \mathit{US}$, while SD is a square root of a second order polynomial of elements of $\mathbf{u} \in \mathit{US}$.} of $\mathit{US}$ which is $[0,1]$-bounded, the range of values of M and SD is also bounded.
+As a result, for a given number of criteria $n$, there is a limited range of attainable means and standard deviations, which forms the shape of MSD-space (Figure~\ref{fig:MSD_tutorial}B).